-By enhancing body awareness through targeted interoception activities for toileting, we can help people of all ages gain better agency over their bathroom habits.
-It’s encouraging to see more professionals and caregivers becoming familiar with the role interoception plays in successful toileting, whether it’s urination or defecation—let’s just call it successful peeing and pooping.
+Enter interoception.
+By learning body cues through targeted interoception activities for toileting, we can support people of all ages in developing more agency, comfort, and confidence around toileting.
+I’m encouraged to see more and more professionals and caregivers becoming familiar with the role interoception plays in successful toileting—whether it’s urination or defecation (let’s just call it successful peeing and pooping, shall we?).

 By incorporating interoception into toileting programs, we can help make the experience more intuitive and effective for everyone.